 There are all sorts of holiday rental options in Lennox Head, including a Reflections Holiday Park right beside Lake Ainsworth.
 You can rent absolute beach front units and all sorts of larger houses.

 We did our research using Airbnb and Booking.com, but I noticed that the unit we were interested in was managed by a local real estate agent so I booked direct and saved quite a bit of cash that way.
 Hooray!

-Start your researches using Airbnb and Booking.com search boxes below, and then take it from there.
+Start your researches using the Booking.com search box below, and then take it from there.

 (I do often book direct from these sites, but if I can see that there is a more direct way to book, with hotels or with real estate agents, I often find that is more cost effective.)

 So there you go, Lennox Head worked well for our family of two adults and two teenagers.
 I know it would have been a fab holiday locations for all four kids at any age.
 Our holiday unit was at the south end of town and we were happy for the teens to walk into town on their own to go to the shops and for ice creams.
 They even walked all the way through town to the SLSC and Lake Ainsworth at times.
 They enjoyed the independence.

 With smaller kids, this town is good as its pretty walkable and there is plenty to keep you busy there and to wear out active kids.
 It felt simple, a real seaside village, quite unlike the bustle of Byron Bay.

 So, yes, we would like to go back.
 There are many more places all around this area to explore… next time, I just need to get the teenagers out of bed earlier!